Techie + Gamers

 Joel and Cameron wanted to raise capital to fund growth.
 The guys appeared on season 5 of Shark Tank, asking for $500,000 for 10% equity.
 A $5 million valuation was ambitious but they were already in Target and were forecasting $5 million in sales for that year.

-Sadly, the entrepreneurs didn’t get the reactions they wanted.
-The Sharks didn’t seem interested in the product or belief in its potential.
+The Sharks didn’t seem interested in the product or believe in its potential.
 Kevin was disrespectful and believed the business was worth $2 million.
 At one stage, he told Robert to shut up!

 Kevin O’Leary offered $500,000 but for 50% and then went out.
 Barbara offered half the money for 20% and wanted to split the deal and Kevin was happy to partner.
 Robert Herjavec made a better proposal of $500,000 for 35% but the equity was still too high.
 The founders rejected all offers.